How to See Sea Turtles Hatch in Florida

 Only trained, permitted volunteers may handle sea turtles, though anyone can observe from a respectful distance.
 Unauthorized contact can result in a $500,000 fine and even jail time.

-State regulations only allow turtle walks in June and July.
-To make reservations or for more information, visit www.myfwc.com or contact the organizations below:
+State regulations allow turtle walks only in June and July.
+To make reservations or for more information, visit the Florida Fish and Wildlife Conservation Commission, or contact the organizations below:

 • Fishing Museum, Melbourne, 772-388-2750

 • Florida Power and Light Company, Jensen Beach, 800-334-5483

 • Archie Carr National Wildlife Refuge, Vero Beach, 772-562-3909, ext.258